There was once a time when muslims were just another demographic in a vast and varied world. Those days have taken on the sepia tinge of memory.

 Negative comments left under my articles parrot what they’ve learnt from the media as though it’s gospel.
 But, the only muslim-related content that makes the front page is inflammatory, extremist rhetoric.
 If the Leveson inquiry in Britain taught us anything, it’s that the media doesn’t report the facts; they promote a story – the one most likely to sell.
 Journalism has been replaced by sensationalism.
 The content doesn’t matter as much as the bottom line.

-The media could be a positive influence if it stopped categorizing people by religion (by doing this they play into the extremist’s hands), referred to them simply as “people” and qualified their copy with examples of how such behavior perpetrated in the name of Islam is actually contrary to it.
+The media could be a positive influence if it stopped categorizing people by religion (by doing this they play into the extremist’s hands), referred to them simply as “people” and qualified their copy with examples of how such behaviour perpetrated in the name of Islam is actually contrary to it.

-Mainstream muslims must take back back their faith for themselves, by refusing to let these inaccuracies circulate unimpeded, and the media industry could salvage some dignity and respect by helping them.
+Mainstream muslims must take back their faith for themselves, by refusing to let these inaccuracies circulate unimpeded, and the media industry could salvage some dignity and respect by helping them.
 How’s that for a story?
 I can see the headlines now:

 Murdoch Saves World From Becoming Extremist Empire!